wannahappyaroundme/Garden_of_Eden_V3_Page/DEPLOYMENT.md

 # Deployment Guide

-Complete guide to deploying Garden of Eden V3 to production.
+Complete guide to deploying Eden Proejct to production.

 ---